If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 • Once an application is received, the applicant will be contacted to schedule an initial interview if the application is complete.

-• Following the interview, applicants will be asked to complete specific, personalized tasks related to goal achievement.
+• Following the interview, applicants may be asked to complete specific, personalized tasks related to goal achievement.

 • Once the tasks are successfully completed, an applicant will then be placed on the FSS waitlist.
 Placement on the waitlist does not guarantee FSS participation or housing eligibility.